olivethree/randomfilesampler/README.md

 For reproducibility, the program uses a fixed pseudo-random generator seed number (seed=1234).
 Alternatively, you can set your own custom seed number.

 Lastest updates:
-- Created a user-friendly version of the application with a user interface.
-To start the application download run "filesampler_app.exe" located in the "dist" folder.
+- Created installer for Random File Sampler GUI application (for Windows only).

 New features:
 - Timestamp of sampling added to output list of sampled file names